AIR-HLoc: Adaptive Retrieved Images Selection for Efficient Visual Localisation: Evaluation

 \subsubsection{7Scenes}

-For both HLoc and \sysname, the mean and median pose error is basically convergent when $k\geq 20$.
-Subfigures~\ref{fig:error_k} (e)-(h) and Table~\ref{tab:k_dirhloc} show that \sysname achieves almost the same accuracy of HLoc with up to 26\% fewer retrieved images.
-Using NetVLAD and EigenPlaces as IR modules has similar performance.
+Similarly, for both HLoc and \sysname, the mean and median pose errors converge when $k \geq 20$.
+Figures~\ref{fig:error_k} (c)-(d) and Figure~\ref{fig:ir_ratio_runtime} (a) demonstrate that \sysname matches HLoc's accuracy while retrieving up to 26\% fewer images.
+Two IR modules exhibit similar performance.
+Table~\ref{tab:acc_7s} shows that \sysname and HLoc achieve SOTA accuracy compared to other approaches.